Lotacodic/100-Days-of-Code-JavaScript/README.md

 ### About
 Welcome to the 100DaysofCode challenge with JavaScript. <br>
-This repository conatains all the 100 projects that will be built during this challenge.<br>
+This repository contains all the 100 projects that will be built during this challenge.<br>
 The aim of this challenge is to build one project each day for the next 100 days using JavaScript along with HTML & CSS.

 ### Projects
-<h4>Below are the List of Projects</h4>
+Below are the List of Projects:
 <ol>
 <li>Tip Calculator</li>
 <li>Image Slider</li>